ebi2kh/Real-Time-Financial-Analysis-Trading-System/README.md

 **Metadata:**
 The metadata encompasses additional contextual information related to market dynamics and sentiment.
 It includes various types of data, such as order book information, news sentiment analysis, market data, and economic indicators.
 Each metadata entry includes attributes specific to its data type, providing insights into different aspects of the market.

-- **order_book**: Contains information about buy and sell orders for a particular stock, including order type (buy/sell), price, and quantity.
-- **news_sentiment**: Provides sentiment analysis scores for news articles related to a specific stock, indicating sentiment polarity and magnitude.
-- **market_data**: Includes market-related metrics such as market capitalization (market cap) and price-to-earnings ratio (PE ratio) for a given stock.
-- **economic_indicator**: Presents key economic indicators, such as GDP growth rate, providing insights into broader economic trends.

 Example (order book):

 ```python